 Essentially, the ancient art of naturally fermented bread creates a healthier and more delicious loaf of bread.
-Try for yourself by ordering a loaf today!
+Try for yourself!

 What about special orders?

 You don't see the bread you love anywhere?
 You have an event or birthday and want bread for it?
 I bake special orders when ever I can.
 Contact me to talk about your special wishes and I will try my best to make them happen.